This post may contain affiliate links. Read my full disclosure policy.

 - 1 small head cauliflower – sliced into 1-inch pieces, or small florets

 - 1 zucchini- cut into 1-inch thick half-moons (or quarters)

 - cilantro for garnish

 Heat oil in a large heavy bottom pot or Dutch oven over medium-high heat. ( See notes for Instant Pot)

 Add shallot, ginger and garlic, and reduce heat to medium to prevent burning, stirring frequently about 3 minutes until fragrant and golden.
 Add spices, seeds and salt and lightly toast, while stirring 1-2 minutes, which will enhance their flavor.

-Add diced tomato, cook 2 more minutes, then add the coconut milk and stir to incorporate, bringing to a simmer.
-Add cauliflower and red bell pepper, give a stir, cover and let simmer 10-12 minutes on medium low heat.
-Check the cauliflower – it should be just tender, and continue cooking uncovered until desired tenderness (the smaller you cut the pieces the faster this will cook).
-Taste, add a squeeze of lemon juice.
-Add more salt if necessary.
+Add the diced tomato, cook 2 more minutes, until they soften, then add the coconut milk and stir to incorporate, bringing to a simmer.
+Add cauliflower, red bell pepper, and zucchini, give a stir, cover and let simmer 10-12 minutes on medium low heat.
+Check the cauliflower – it should be just tender, or continue simmering uncovered until desired tenderness (the smaller you cut the pieces the faster this will cook).